melvyndekort/router-events/README.md

 }
 ```

-**Note:** Results are cached to improve performance and respect API rate limits.
+**Note:** Results are cached and processed asynchronously in the background to respect API rate limits.
+May return "Loading..." initially.

 ### PUT /api/devices/{mac}
 Update device name or notification settings.